sasoria/microfrontend-modules-demo/README.md

 A demo microfrontends.
 This demo takes advantage of Ecma Script Modules (ESM) to do client-side composition of microfrontends.
 Podium's Podlet is used for serving assets, but ideally one would have an asset server handling it (see [eik.dev](https://eik.dev/)).

-## Features

-- ❄️ Blazing fast development with Snowpack
-- 📦 Production build with ESbuild
-- ☁️ Skypack imports of react and react-dom

 ## Usage

 - Build each microfrontend with `npm run build`